xepan/doc/General-Company-Settings.md

 	It ask you for the Name of Owner of the Company.
 In case, if, business being a separate entity, just provide the name of company being registered with.
 	Example: Mr. Gowrav Vishwakarma
 	> Mobile No.   :
 	It ask you for the Registered Contact Information about the company.
-It starts with Country Prefix, followed by Conatct no.
+It starts with Country Prefix, followed by Contact no.
 	Example: (+91)(9876543210)
 	> Email.		   :
 	It ask you for the registered mail-address of the conmpany.
 	Example: info@xavoc.company

 ##Company Contact Information:
-This section ask for geo-location of the company, i.e. its Local Address, City, State, Country, and Pincode.
+This section asks for geo-location of the company, i.e. its Local Address, City, State, Country, and Pincode.

 ##SEO(Search Engine Optimization) Information:
 It asks for the search keyword you would like search engines to list your website in the search results , when searched with the given words.